 The following Risks and Uncertainties pertain to the outlook and conditions currently known to Arizona Sonoran that could have a material impact on the financial condition of the Company.
-A discussion of these and other factors that may affect the Company's actual results, performance, achievements, or financial position is contained under the heading "Risk Factors" and elsewhere in the Company's AIF.
+A discussion of these and other factors that may affect the Company's actual results, performance, achievements, or financial position is contained under the heading "Risk Factors", as well as the Cautionary Statements at the end of this MD&A, and elsewhere in the Company's AIF and other public disclosure.
 Such factors include, but are not limited to political risks, title risks, commodity prices, exchange rate risks, permitting risks, operating and environmental hazards encountered in the exploration, development and mining business and changing laws and public policies.